 Do you have some favorite recipes you can share with us?
 Tips for saving money on meals?
-I invite you to share your thoughts and ideas in the Comments section of this post or on the Money Diet Facebook Group page.
+I invite you to share your thoughts and ideas in the Comments section of this post or over at the Money Diet Facebook Group page.

 P.S.
-If you use Pinterest to save ideas, here’s a handy pin linked to this article:
+If you use Pinterest to save ideas, here’s a handy pin:

 Eliza, what a great, inspiring list of ideas and meals!!
 In fact, I am right now making a HUGE pot of beef and veggie soup using marinated shish kabab meat I had in the freezer, frozen zucchini, older carrots and cleaned out several cans and boxes of broth from my pantry and it smells delicious!
 This should feed us for two days and that is including freezing some for another time this month!